JinhaKimGH/CurrencyConverter/README.md

 Has over 140 currency types to pick and choose from!

-Utilizes a drop down menu for a modern feel.
+Utilizes a drop down menu for an easy selection.